 During the 2013-14 school year, the District began the current six-year curriculum cycle.
-The cycle focuses on revising and developing curricula aligned to the Common Core State Standards.
+The cycle focuses on revising and developing curricula aligned to the Missouri Learning Standards.
 English language arts and mathematics underwent the most immediate revision of content specific standards while other curricular areas will work on reading and writing literacy within their specific content area.
 The next curriculum cycle will focus on providing professional development on unit design to maximize the teaching and learning of the written curricula.

 What is curriculum?